 Means and range were calculated for continuous variables.
-The number of SLNs identified with both techniques we compared using a paired t test.
-Statistical analyses were performed using SPSS software version 22.0 (SPSS Inc., Chicago, IL), and P < 0.05 was considered significant.
+The number of SLNs identified with both techniques were compared using a paired t-test.
+Statistical analyses were performed using SPSS software version 22.0 (SPSS Inc., Chicago, Illinois, USA), and P < 0.05 was considered significant.